IMBurbank/gatsd/README.md

 GatsD can be installed and used to create a new project, or it can be installed into an existing project.
 Either way, it's as simple as installing the `gatsd/` directory and running a command to build your Docker container.

-***Not yet working on Windows.
-I have to work out path issues after a bit more work on core features***

 ### New Project

 1. Create directory for new site and enter the new directory.